Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 - Still need to add more location data, none yet entered for Field Studies
 - Works as aspected in all combinations of button selection

+4:55 PM
+- **fix: Reset for showLocationsViews**
+- Needed for when switching toggling to another button